 No, your bones do not have to shrink as you get older.
 If you follow a bone smart program like Save Our Bones, you can have healthy bones and an active lifestyle throughout your golden years.

 However, as we age, we do tend to have issues with posture, which can make it appear as though we’re “shrinking” even when that’s not the case.

 My husband and I started on the program about a month ago.
 We are loving it and my husband has lost the weight he wanted without any effort.
 However, he still has a craving for ice cream and is eating a fat free frozen yogurt almost every day.
 The product is “Eating Right” and the ingredients listed in order are non-fat milk, sugar, cultured non-fat milk, corn syrup etc. etc. I feel that the sugar and corn syrup alone are bad enough and wonder if I can find something else in a frozen dessert that would satisfy him.

 I’m so glad you and your husband are enjoying the program, and please give your husband my congratulations on his weight loss!
-That’s one of the “side effects” of the Save Our Bones Program: easy weight loss for those who need it.
+That’s one of the “side effects” of the Osteoporosis Reversal Program: easy weight loss for those who need it.

 You’re absolutely right to be concerned about the frozen yogurt.
 “Eating Right” is definitely a misnomer in this case; the large amount of sugar and corn syrup make it an acidifying food.
 But that doesn’t mean your husband has to give up his treat.

 Your best option is to make your own frozen yogurt.
 Here’s one of my favorite recipes – it’s super quick and easy, and you don’t even need an ice cream machine.